KENNEL RULES FOR VOLUNTEERS:

 • If a dog is unwilling to be put on a leash, volunteers must not force the dogs.

-• Volunteers must use the types of harnesses and collars that HKDR approves and recommends.
+• Volunteers must use the types of harnesses and collars that HKDR provides, or that HKDR approves and recommends.

 • Dogs could easily fight over treats.
 New volunteers should not give treats before completing 5 Supervised Shifts or becoming familiar with kennel routines.